 CO1 Construct queries using SQL and retrieve data from a database using single/multi-row functions, and sub-queries.
-CO2 Design relational tables imposing integrity constraints, operate on and manipulate database tables using DDL/DML statements.
+CO2 Design relational tables imposing integrity constraints, operate on table using DDL/DML statements.
 CO3 Create other database objects like views, sequences and indices.
-CO4 Develop PL/SQL programs including control structures, loops, and exception handing on relational databases designed for real-world applications.
-CO5 Implement advanced database techniques using Procedures, Functions, Parameters, Packages, and Triggers in PL/SQL.
+CO4 Write PL/SQL programs including control structures, loops, and exception handing for real-world applications.
+CO5 Implement the techniques using Procedures, Functions, and Parameters in PL/SQL.

-PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+0 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.